tasmim-tahsin/AIUB-SportsComplex-java/README.md

     Clone the repository to your local machine.
     Open the project in your preferred Java IDE.
-    Run the Main class in the src directory.
+    Run the Start class in the directory.
     Follow the instructions on the application to sign up or log in as an admin or user.

 Note